 Now you'll look at the effects of applying a subsequent broadcast burn after the light thinning/pile burning.
 One of the initial objectives is to re-introduce low intensity fire in this area and it's an important step in treating this landscape.
-Additionally, you can see how this follow-up treatment will affect modeled fire behavior:
+Additionally, you can see how this follow-up treatment will affect modeled fire behavior.
+In this treatment, the tree and canopy features will remain unchanged, and we'll focus on a fuel model change to represent conditions following a low intensity prescribed fire in which the moderate grass/shrub areas have been reduced.